AndrejaCH/kickstarter-analysis/README.md

 Using data bars on tables gives us at-a-glance analysis and we can easily see what data stands out.

 :pushpin: Pivot tables and charts with additional filters.
-Adding additional filter to a table *Theater outcome based on launch date* (see the table at the begining of this report).
-By adding additional filter, we could easily compare these categories by country.
+Adding an additional filter to a table, for example, *Theater outcome based on launch date* (see the table at the beginning of this report) would enable easy comparison of selected categories by country.

 :pushpin: Additional analysis in order to find more patterns and trends, for example:
-- Is there a correlation between the length of campaigns (launched date vs. deadline to outcome) and their outcome.
+- Correlation between the length of campaigns (launched date vs. deadline to outcome) and their outcome.
-- Is there a correlation between backers count, average donation and campaign outcome.
+- Correlation between backers count, average donation and campaign outcome.

 :pushpin: Pie charts and dot charts.
-We could use those charts for data that contain less information.
-For example for theater plays outcome.
+We could use those charts for data that contain less information (2-3 different proportions of a whole).
+An example for pie chart would be *theater plays outcome chart*.

 ## References
 (1)    “Module 1: Kickstarting with Excel., Measures of Central Tendency”, https://courses.bootcampspot.com/courses/200/pages/1-dot-5-1-measures-of-central-tendency?module_item_id=57341, Trilogy Education Services, 2000.
 Web 15 Jul 2020.)